iss000/fhpack/README.md

 By swapping the compressed and uncompressed disks and restarting the program, you can compare the performance with and without compression.
-(For a 5.25" disk, it's generally faster to load a compressed image and uncompress it than it is to load an uncompressed image.)
+(For a 5.25" disk, it's generally faster to load a compressed image and decompress it than it is to load an uncompressed image.)

 There is a second demo, called "HYPERSLIDE", which shows off the raw